embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 ### Webpack 5

 ember-auto-import 2.0 upgrades from webpack 4 to 5.
 This is a potentially breaking change for any package that directly adds to webpack config.
 Most apps will not experience any breakage, because most common webpack 4 configs still work in webpack 5.

+One of the changes in webpack 5 is the removal of automatic node polyfills, but ember-auto-import _already_ imposed that policy by default on all Ember apps, so this only affects you if you have customized it.
+If you did customize the `node` option to `webpack` however, you will [probably need to make adjustments](https://gist.github.com/ef4/d2cf5672a93cf241fd47c020b9b3066a).

 ### Embroider v2 Addon Format support